jfarmer/project-tips/README.md

 1. Google the error message
 1. Pay attention to the dates of everything you're reading.
 A 10-year-old solution might reference tools or techniques that no longer work or are no longer relevant.
 That doesn't mean it's _wrong_, but keep it in mind if you find some code snippet and it doesn't do what it's supposed to do.

+You might not know how to do some of the steps above and that's fine.
+Asking "My website doesn't look like I want, but I don't know where to look to see what might be wrong" makes it 100x easier for someone else to help you (instructors included).

 ### My Program/Website/etc. Is Broken.
 What's Wrong?

 If your program isn't working as expect then it means something, somewhere in your code isn't doing what you expect or doesn't have the value you expect.
 That means...